mieweb/docs/content/functions/system-administration/security/single-sign-on-login-trust.md

 10. Select the <strong>Use Shibboleth specific target instead of TargetResource in SAML Requests</strong> checkbox. <em>Skip this step if not a Shibboleth system.</em>
 11. Search the metadata file for <strong>IDPSSODescriptor</strong>, to find the remainder of the information necessary to populate the login trust form.
 12. Sections after the heading <strong>AttributeAuthorityDescriptor</strong>, if present, can be collapsed by clicking the chevron in front of it.
 All information collected for the {{% sys-name %}} login trust (aside from the domain) appears under the heading <strong>IDPSSODescriptor</strong>.
 13. In the metadata file, search for <strong>SingleSignOnService</strong>, to locate the login URL.
 The URL should indicate what type of SSO is used (in this case, IDP-initiated).

 {{% info %}}
-    There may be multiple options for <strong>SingleSignOnService</strong>.
+There may be multiple options for **SingleSignOnService**.
 It is important to pick the correct one.
 In most cases, and in this example, the link that includes the HTTP-redirect is correct.
 {{% /info %}}

 14. Enter the URL in the <strong>Login URL</strong> field.
 15. Search the metadata file for <strong>X509Certificate</strong> to find the public key.
 16. Enter the X509 Certificate information into the <strong>Public Key</strong> field.
 This public key should be a long string of characters.